7.24.2011

 I walked straight up to my father’s sturdy base, outstretching my arm, like flora slowly reaching toward the sun.
 My clenched hand, holding two pennies, made its way to the inside of his tough palm.
 I remember rubbing them between my thumb and pointer finger after finding them that afternoon: my child’s mind, pure and literal, at work.

 I could see in the perplexity of my father’s face, his mind pulling the pieces together.
 And then he wiped his eyes with the back of one hand, the two pennies nearly drowning in the other.
 My mother had stood, motionless, trying to shield her presence within the frame of the doorway.
-I turned and exited, thinking nothing more than how happy by father must be to have his two pennies to rub together again, swinging my arms, proudly and carefree, returning to bed, a child, untarnished.
+I turned and exited, thinking nothing of it, swinging my arms proudly and carefree, returning to bed, a child, untarnished.